RobinHerbots/Inputmask/README.md

 - input type="text"
 - input type="tel"
 - div contenteditable="true" (and all others supported by contenteditable)
-- div (mask text content or set maskedvalue with jQuery.val)
+- any html-element (mask text content or set maskedvalue with jQuery.val)

 #### Default masking definitions